 Learn more about Perkins V here.

-Youth apprenticeships – when designed with quality and equity in mind – allow students to complete high school, start their postsecondary education at no cost, get paid work experience alongside a mentor, and start on a path that broadens their options for the future.
-However, the policy and practice of youth apprenticeship is still relatively nascent in the United States, necessitating supports and resources for the field.
-This is why New America launched the Partnership to Advance Youth Apprenticeships (PAYA) in partnership with Advance CTE, CareerWise Colorado, Charleston Regional Youth Apprenticeships, Education Strategy Group, JFF, the National Alliance for Partnerships in Equity, the National Fund for Workforce Solutions and the National Governors Association.
+Youth apprenticeships – when designed with quality and equity in mind – allow learners to complete high school, start their postsecondary education at no cost, get paid work experience alongside a mentor, and start on a path that broadens their options for the future.
+However, youth apprenticeship is still relatively nascent in the United States.
+To develop supports and resources for the field, New America launched the Partnership to Advance Youth Apprenticeships (PAYA) in 2018 in partnership with Advance CTE, CareerWise Colorado, Charleston Regional Youth Apprenticeships, Education Strategy Group, JFF, the National Alliance for Partnerships in Equity, the National Fund for Workforce Solutions and the National Governors Association.

-Over four years, PAYA is supporting efforts in states and cities to expand access to high-quality apprenticeship opportunities for high school age youth.
-PAYA convenes experts and partners, supports a community of practitioners, publishes research, and provides grants and direct assistance to promising youth apprenticeship programs in cities and states across the U.S. PAYA is made possible due to support from Annie E. Casey Foundation, the Ballmer Group, Bloomberg Philanthropies, the Joyce Foundation, JP Morgan Chase & Co., the Ralph C. Wilson, Jr. Foundation, the Siemens Foundation, the Smidt Foundation and the Walton Family Foundation.
+Over four years, PAYA is supporting efforts in states and locales to expand access to high-quality youth apprenticeship opportunities for high school age youth.
+PAYA convenes experts and partners, supports a community of practitioners, publishes research, and provides grants and direct assistance to promising youth apprenticeship programs in cities and states across the U.S. PAYA is made possible due to support from Annie E. Casey Foundation, Bill & Melinda Gates Foundation, Bloomberg Philanthropies, Carnegie Corporation of New York, JP Morgan Chase & Co., the Ralph C. Wilson, Jr. Foundation, the Siemens Foundation, the Smidt Foundation and the Walton Family Foundation.

 Learn more here.

-This work is supported by funding from the Bill & Melinda Gates Foundation and Joyce Foundation.
+This work is supported by funding from the Bill & Melinda Gates Foundation, Joyce Foundation and ECMC Foundation.